VicSergeev/BatteryLife/README.md

 June 4th 2023
 BatteryLife v1.1

-made by Vic Sergeev for own purposes and just for fun, because I love python this is a part of future project for iPad
+made by Vic Sergeev for own purposes and just for fun, because I love Python

+this is a part of future project for iPad

 libraries needed to compile executable file